ibigbug/ibigbug.github.com/_posts/2016-10-02-named-return-values-in-golang.md

 # Conclusion

 1. Beware of variable shadow and binding within a golang range loop
-2. Double check the named return value after writing a range loop.
+2. Double check the named return value after writing a range loop

-Hope my little reflection may help some of you Gofers. :)
+Hope my little reflection may help some of you Gophers. :)